Everett-Clark-Jennifer-Lewis-NLP/NLP-Project/README.md

 | Decision Tree | using single words, bi- and tri- grams| 62% |
 | Random Forest | using bi- and tri- grams| 53% |

+## Testing the Model

 - The first model (Decision Tree**) had the best performance on test at 60%

-## Testing the Model

-- Model Testing Results:

 ***